-To measure progress to become carbon neutral the council will calculate its gross emissions through the Local Authority GHG Accounting Tool, which applies standard emissions factors to usage figures and is designed specifically for authorities.
+To measure progress to become carbon neutral the council calculates its ss emissions through the Local Authority GHG Accounting Tool2, which applies standard emissions factors to usage figures and is designed specifically for authorities.
+Hence, all targets which impact on these figures have been moved to this section, to outline how they are being addressed.

 Within this tool the following scopes for emissions are defined for businesses/councils: